ibexa/documentation-user/docs/customer_management/customer_portal.md

 To view and manage members of your company, go to the **Members** section.
 There you can:

-- change the status of each member
+- change the status of each member, cannot be performed on logged-in users
 - change their role
 - edit their basic information